 Most people experience negative thought patterns from time to time, but sometimes these patterns become so entrenched that they interfere with relationships, achievements, and even well-being.

-Cognitive restructuring is a group of therapeutic techniques that help people notice and change their negative thinking patterns.
+Cognitive restructuring is a group of therapeutic techniques that help people notice and change negative thinking patterns.

-Some examples of cognitive distortions include:
+Examples of cognitive distortions can include:

 So how exactly do you restructure a negative thought?

 Although anyone can use cognitive restructuring techniques to improve their thinking habits, many people find collaborating with a behavioral therapist helpful.

 A therapist can help you learn which cognitive distortions are affecting you.
 They can also explain how and why a thought is irrational or inaccurate.

 A therapist can also help you learn how to “question” faulty thought patterns and redesign them to be more positive.

 Here’s a brief guide to some of the strategies involved in cognitive restructuring: